-BUYOUTS: The District initiated a buyout program for properties in chronic flood-prone areas in 2015.
+The District initiated a buyout program for properties in chronic floodprone areas in 2015.
 Buildings that qualify will be purchased, demolished, and restored to pervious space, thereby increasing stormwater retention and detention.
-In 2015, the District partnered with the Village of Glenview and executed an IGA for the purchase of 17 homes that were subsequently demolished and restored to open space.
-These 17 properties provide approximately 169,000 gallons of stormwater retention.
-In 2016, 18 additional properties have been purchased, demolished, and restored under similar IGAs with the City of Des Plaines and the Cook County Land Bank Authority which provide approximately 109,975 gallons of additional stormwater retention.
-The District contributed buyout funds in the amount of \$4,207,000 while the Illinois Emergency Management Authority (IEMA) and U.S. Housing and Urban Development (HUD) contributed the balance of the \$6,810,000 total cost.
-The District is currently negotiating IGAs with four other municipalities.
+Since the program was initiated the District has partnered with seven communities to acquire 51 homes thus far.
+These homes were subsequently demolished and restored to open space.
+These 51 properties provide approximately 368,746 gallons of stormwater retention.
+Five of these partnerships are still actively pursuing acquisition of an additional 101 properties.
+The District contributed buyout funds in the amount of \$14,567,000 while the Illinois Emergency Management Authority (IEMA) and U.S. Housing and Urban Development (HUD) contributed \$6,810,000 of funding towards the acquisition of these flood-prone properties to date.
+The District recently sent out invitations to communities to submit pre-applications for potential new acquisition projects and received five pre-applications for 82 homes, which are currently under review.